The 10 Best Mountain Bikes of 2018

 How to Buy a Mountain Bike

 Buying a mountain bike is a big purchase decision and can seem overwhelming.
-Terms like mid-travel, short-travel, and enduro are thrown in your face like confetti.
-OutdoorGearLab is here to help you avoid the hype and find the right mountain bike for you.
+Terms like mid-travel, short-travel, and enduro are thrown around left and right.
+We are here to help you make sense of all of the hype and technology.

 Below, we explain mountain bike types and the terrain they were created to tackle.
 Once you've narrowed it down to the category of bike you want, consider things like wheel size (i.e., 26", 27.5", or 29"), tire size (i.e., 2.25" to 3") and whether you want to buy a complete bike or build your own.
 If you're female, or just like a range of color choices and smaller bike sizes, there's the whole women's bike thing to consider.
 We'll walk you through those decisions as well.